msft-mirror-aosp/platform.external.autotest/docs/faft-how-to-run-doc.md

 Autotest tests are run using the `test_that` command, described below.
 Tast tests are run using the `tast run` command, which is documented at [go/tast-running](http://chromium.googlesource.com/chromiumos/platform/tast/+/HEAD/docs/running_tests.md).

+Alternatively both Autotest and Tast tests can be run with PVS.
+If running FAFT tests using PVS you do not need a chroot and can follow the [PVS - Partner Setup Guide] to get setup.

 ### Get tast private repo {#tast-tests-private}

+This setup step is for the chroot workflow if using PVS skip to [PVS Setup Confirmation].

 There is at least one test that needs a secret key to get access to the ChromeOS login screen, and that key will not be there if you only have the public manifest